;

 • A post crown has two parts (or "two floors"): the post-and-core and the crown itself.
 It’s commonly used for root canal-treated teeth that are too weak to hold a regular crown on their own.

-To restore a weakened tooth after root canal treatment, a post is first designed to fit into one of the root canals.
-The post provides better hold and retention for the future crown.
+1. Post placement: The post is fitted into one of the root canals to provide better hold and retention for the future crown.

-On top of the post—above the gum line—is the core, which serves as the foundation for the crown.
+2. Core: Placed on top of the post (above the gum line), the core acts as the foundation for the crown.

-Once the post-and-core is seated in place, a regular crown can then be fitted on top, restoring both function and appearance.
+3. Crown: Once the post-and-core is in place, a crown is fitted on top, restoring both function and appearance.

 There is also another type of restoration called a one-unit post-crown, where the post and crown are fused together into one piece.
 One example is the Richmond crown, which can be used when there isn't enough space for a traditional post-and-core crown.